nilthehuman/Silence/README.md

 # __Silence__, an experimental 3D renderer

-Status: pre-alpha (as in "doesn't work yet")
+Status: alpha (as in "barely works yet")

 ### What it is

-__Silence__ is a proof-of-concept rendering program written in C++11 that uses something called zones instead of rays to calculate light transport efficiently.
-It also serves as the bulk of my bachelor's thesis.
+__Silence__ is a proof-of-concept rendering program written in C++11 that uses something called zones in combination with rays to calculate light transport more efficiently.
+It also serves as the main focus of [my bachelor's thesis][1].

 __Silence__ is the sister project of another small rendering program called __Retra__. __Retra__'s main purpose is to serve as a reference and benchmark